 Look no further for a healthy blueberry dessert recipe!
-This paleo blackberry blueberry cobbler is all you need!
-The cobbler topping is grain free and made with almond flour, coconut oil and maple syrup while the filling is made with fresh blackberries and blueberries.
+This paleo blueberry cobbler is all you need.
+The cobbler topping is grain-free and made with almond flour, coconut oil, and maple syrup while the filling is made with fresh blackberries and blueberries.

 There's nothing better than a warm fruity dessert with a big scoop of vanilla ice cream.
 That's what summer is all about.
 Fresh, in-season fruit from Kroger turned into a healthy dessert served for all your friends and family.

-I made this recipe when my mother in law came into town for the weekend and we ended each night with paleo blueberry cobbler by the fire each night.
-That's the best kind of summer night!
+I made this delicious dessert when my mother-in-law came into town for the weekend and we ended each night with paleo blueberry cobbler by the fire each night.
+That’s the best kind of summer night!

 - Fresh berries: blueberries and blackberries are in season right now and you might even be able to snag them on sale at Kroger depending on when you're making it!
 I splurge for the organic berries.

-- Almond flour: it's the base of the soft cobbler topping with the cinnamony crust.
-So good!
+- Almond flour: it’s the base of the soft cobbler topping with the cinnamon crust.
+I don’t recommend swapping this out for coconut flour or gluten-free flour because they have different structures and absorb different amounts of liquid.

-- Coconut milk and coconut oil: these two are the wet ingredients for the recipe and help bind the cobbler topping together.
+- Coconut oil: these two are the wet ingredients for the recipe and help bind the cobbler topping together.

-- Combine 1½ tablespoons of sugar and ½ tablespoon of cinnamon together in a small bowl then sprinkle over the flour mixture.
-This adds more flavor and an extra crunchy crust to the outside of the cobbler.
+Combine 1½ tablespoons of sugar and ½ tablespoon of cinnamon together in a small bowl then sprinkle over the flour mixture.

-- Bake for 30-35 minutes then serve with your favorite dairy free ice cream!
+Bake for 30-35 minutes until the cobbler topping is set and golden brown.
+Serve it with your favorite dairy-free vanilla ice cream!

 If you love this recipe as much as I do, don't forget to follow me on Instagram and tag me with @what_mollymade so I can see it and feature you.